will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 <img src="/assets/diagrams/txn-transformers/cerone-lost-update.png" alt="Transaction Isolation Models" width=390>
 </div>

-In this particular case, I would argue that anomalies like *lost update* (which are the specific anomaly which SI write-write conflicts are supposed to prevent), aren't really "true" anomalies without expressing transactions in a higher level model like these state transformers.
+In this particular case, one view is that anomalies like *lost update* (which are the specific anomaly which SI write-write conflicts are supposed to prevent), aren't really "true" anomalies without expressing transactions in a higher level model like these state transformers.

-Existing low level models can essentially be viewed as those where all key transformers don't take in any key dependencies (like $$f_y()$$) above.
+In this state transformer view, existing models can essentially be seen as those where all key transformers don't take in any key dependencies (like $$f_y()$$) above.
 That is, they always write "constant" values i.e. those that are not actually dependent on any values read by the transaction.
 This is the case because a semantic notion of "dependence" is not explicitly representable in most of these formalisms.
 In such a world, I'd argue that "lost update" isn't a "true" anomaly at all, since if two transactions conflict by writing to the same key, what's the problem?
 One of them will commit after the other, and the database state will then reflect this as it should, and from an external observer's perspective (i.e. another transaction), this is no different than if the two transactions had executed in some serial order.

-A more accurate definition of *lost update*, which we can express in the state transformer model, is that an update may be "lost" if two transactions update the same key $$k$$ *and* the dependencies of key transformers $$f_k$$ in each transaction include $$k$$.
+A more accurate definition of *lost update*, which we can express more precisely in the state transformer model, is that an update may be "lost" if two transactions $$T_1$$ and $$T_2$$ update the same key $$k$$ via key transformers $$f^{T_1}_x$$ and $$f^{T_2}_x$$ *and* $$k$$ is a dependency of one of these transformer functions.
 That is, a lost update is only a problem due to the read-write dependency that exists between the two transactions, which creates a serializability anomaly because if you execute two transformer operations (for different transactions $$T_1$$ and $$T_2$$) like:

 $$
 \begin{aligned}